 Another myth is that synthetic marijuana isn’t addictive.
 People think this because traditional marijuana doesn’t cause physical dependence.
 However, the chemicals in synthetic weed can cause dependencies and overdoses.
-When people abuse this drug, they typically need a synthetic marijuana addiction rehab program to stop.
+When people abuse this drug, they typically need a synthetic marijuana substance abuse treatment program to stop.

 One fact is that men are more likely to use synthetic cannabis than women.
 It is a popular drug in prison; it is common for people to leave jail with a K2 addiction.
 In New York City, nearly 90 percent of spice emergency room patients were men.
 However, this doesn’t mean that women aren’t at risk of using the drug or developing addictions.

-Another fact is that people can take the synthetic pot in a few ways.
+Another fact is that people can take synthetic pot in a few ways.
 Although smoking K2 is the most popular method of consumption, it can also be eaten when added to food or drinks.
 Some people even sell synthetic marijuana capsules for easy consumption.

 Synthetic marijuana addiction treatment is a specialized type of care designed to address the physical and psychological needs of individuals who are addicted to synthetic cannabinoids.
 Treatment typically includes medical detox, counseling, and support group meetings.
 Detox helps individuals rid their bodies of all traces of the drug, while counseling helps them learn how to cope with triggers and cravings.

 Once detox is complete, synthetic marijuana addicts may benefit from attending individual counseling sessions or group counseling sessions.
 During these counseling sessions, individuals can learn about their addiction, develop coping skills for triggers and cravings, and learn how to talk to friends and family members about their addiction.